 Food-borne trematodiases are some of the most neglected of the so-called neglected tropical diseases.
-They are caused by digenetic trematodes, which live in the biliary duct of their host animal [1].
+They are caused by digenetic trematodes, which live in the biliary duct of their host animal (Kaewkes, 2003).
 The disease opisthorchiasis is caused by the worm parasites Opisthorchis viverrini, O. felineus and Clonorchis sinensis.
-The liver fluke O. viverrini is endemic in Asia, mainly in Thailand, Lao People's Democratic Republic (Lao PDR) and Cambodia [2].
-Worldwide 9-10 million people are infected with this liver fluke [2, 3] and
+The liver fluke O. viverrini is endemic in Asia, mainly in Thailand, Lao People's Democratic Republic (Lao PDR) and Cambodia (Sithithaworn and Haswell-Elkins, 2003).
+Worldwide 9-10 million people are infected with this liver fluke (Keiser and Utzinger, 2009; Sithithaworn and Haswell-Elkins, 2003) and 67.3 million are at risk of infection.
+Transmission is found in areas where humans have the habit of eating raw, pickled or undercooked fish (Fürst et al., 2012a).